-The largest city in beautiful Umbria, vibrant Perugia, is a delight for both gourmet tourists and culture vultures.
-There is a buzzing medieval center, incredible art and monuments, and excellent restaurants and chocolate makers.
+The largest city in beautiful Umbria, vibrant Perugia, is a delight for gourmet tourists and culture vultures.
+There is a buzzing medieval center, incredible art and monuments, excellent restaurants, and chocolate makers.
 There is also a youthful student atmosphere as Perugia hosts many International exchange students.
-Cosmopolitan and forward-thinking, especially when compared to the overwhelmingly rural region surrounding it, Perugia is an imminently walkable city whose history is visible at every turn.
-With its Etruscan ruins, Roman mosaics, medieval defense towers, and Renaissance palaces, Perugia is a living museum.
-Along with Bologna, Perugia is considered to have some of Italy’s happiest residents, and there is an extremely high quality of life in this lovely town.
+Cosmopolitan and forward-thinking, especially compared to the overwhelmingly rural region surrounding it, Perugia is an imminently walkable city whose history is visible at every turn.
+Perugia is a living museum with its Etruscan ruins, Roman mosaics, medieval defense towers, and Renaissance palaces.
+Along with Bologna, Perugia is considered to have some of Italy’s happiest residents, and this lovely town has an extremely high quality of life.

 Gastronomy & Wine

-There’s a powerful tradition of sweets here.
+There’s a robust tradition of sweets here.
 Around Easter, the ring-shaped Ciaramicola cakes appear in all the bakeries.
 Traditionally, girls give a cake (red and smothered in white icing) to their fiancé on Easter Sunday.
-At Christmas, everyone eats Pinoccate, dense cookies made with pine nuts and either chocolate or vanilla.
+Everyone eats Pinoccate, dense cookies made with pine nuts and chocolate or vanilla at Christmas.
 Although now found year-round, another traditional Christmas sweet is the coiled Torciglione, a dry almond cake made to look like a serpent.
 The delicious Baci chocolates, now world-famous, are made by the local brand Perugina.

 Highlights